argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 To learn how to move from one question to another or between records using the keyboard, take a look at the table below.

-Shortcuts provide a smoother experience, especially with a long list of labels or single-question forms.
+Shortcuts provide a smoother annotation experience, especially with datasets using a single question (Label, MultiLabel, Rating, or Ranking).

 ???
 "Available shortcuts"